johannalouise/repobepo/README.md

 and why they are a part of DevOps.
 We have described four ways to get started with GitHub Apps and GitHub Actions and also provided detailed tutorials for three of these.

-If you want to read more about GitHub Actions, you can visit GitHub's [webpage](https://help.github.com/en/actions/getting-started-with-github-actions).
+If you want to read more about GitHub Actions, you can visit GitHub's [webpage](https://help.github.com/en/actions/getting-started-with-github-actions) or [this](https://www.freecodecamp.org/news/a-first-look-at-github-actions-with-heroku-a6b4239d556/) review of GitHub Actions.

 <a name="ref"> </a>